Mad Hot Ballroom: Release

-The documentary premiered at the 2005 Slamdance Film Festival in Park City, Utah and was purchased by Paramount Classics and Nickelodeon Movies.
+The documentary premiered at the 2005 Sundance Film Festival in Park City, Utah, where Paramount Classics and Nickelodeon Movies acquired distribution rights outside Australia and New Zealand for $2 million.
 It had a limited theatrical release in the United States on May 13, 2005.
 Mad Hot Ballroom was the second highest grossing documentary in 2005 after March of the Penguins.
 As of February 7, 2012, it had earned over $8.1 million, making it the sixteenth-highest-grossing documentary film in the United States (in nominal dollars, from 1982 to the present).